undefined

 Eligibility criteria of the Organic Certification Rebate Program program

-- The applicant must be a farm or Mi'kmaq conducting farming activities in a Mi'kmaw community.
+• The applicant must be a farm or a Mi'kmaq individual conducting farming activities in a Mi'kmaw community.

-- The farm must be currently and properly registered in the correct income category under the Farm Registration Act.
+• The farm must be registered under the Farm Registration Act.

-- The applicant must be at least 19 years old and actively farming in the program year.
+• The applicant must be at least 19 years old and actively farming during the program year.

-- The farm must be certified organic at the time of application.
+• The farm must be certified organic in Nova Scotia at the time of application, or in the process of transitioning to certified organic status.

 Who is eligible?